gavinkendall/autoscreen/readme.txt

-About Auto Screen Capture             Shows information about the developer and the app's license Show Interface                        Shows the main interface of the application Hide Interface                        Hides the main interface of the application Information Window                    Shows a small floating window displaying capture information Start Screen Capture                  Starts a screen capture session Stop Screen Capture                   Stops a running screen capture session Capture Now / Archive                 Takes a set of screenshots and saves them
+About Auto Screen Capture             Shows information about the developer and the app's license Show Interface                        Shows the main interface of the application Hide Interface                        Hides the main interface of the application Show Screen Capture Status            Shows a small floating window displaying the screen capture status Start Screen Capture                  Starts a screen capture session Stop Screen Capture                   Stops a running screen capture session Capture Now / Archive                 Takes a set of screenshots and saves them